 Thus, an alternative to solving the decay problem via Eqs.
 (1) and (19) is the option of solving Eq.
 (23).

-G^ and S_k^ are f(t) such that additional assumptions are required.
+G^ and S^k are f(t) such that represents one equation in three unknowns, i.e., additional assumptions are required.